yquemener/MLMPL/README.md

 What
 ====
-This is a license designed to apply to pre-trained machine learning models.
+[MLMPL](mlmpl-0.1.txt) is a license designed to apply to pre-trained machine learning models.
 It allows to share a model in a copyleft fashion: allowing modification and reuse but guaranteeing that the model remains open.

 Why
 ===